patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/select/select.md

 ### Checkbox select
 Checkbox select lists allow users to select one or more options from a known list of options, using checkboxes as a selection method.
 You may choose to have a badge display in the toggle to show how many items have been selected.
 A common use case for checkbox select lists is in a toolbar filter for a table or page.

+### Use checkbox select when
+* Horizontal space is limited.
+* It is not crucial for the user to see their selections in the toggle itself.
+* Using a select list inside a toolbar.
+Toolbars have limited space, and the user will already be able to see their selection as chips below the filter itself.

 <img src="./img/checkbox-select.png" alt="Example of checkbox select in a toolbar" width="585"/>

 ### Multiple select
 Multiple select lists allow users to select one or more options from a list, with the selected options marked with a blue check.
 It differs from the checkbox select in that each option selected by the user appears in the top display area as chips.
 Once the number of selections reaches a certain number, the regular chips will be replaced by a gray chip indicating how many more items were selected.
 The default number of selections is 3, but you may change this number based on your use case.

+### Use multiple select when
+* Horizontal space is not limited.
+* It is useful for the user to see their selections from the toggle itself.
+* In a form, where a user may benefit from being able to quickly scan their inputs before submitting.

 <img src="./img/selectlist-multi.png" alt="Example of multiple select list" width="585"/>

 ### When to use checkbox select versus multiple select
 Both the checkbox select and multiple select lists allow users to select multiple options from a list.
 However, there are some points to take into consideration when deciding which one to use.

-**Use checkbox select when:**
-* Horizontal space is limited.
-* It is not crucial for the user to see their selections in the toggle itself.
-* Using a select list inside a toolbar.
-Toolbars have limited space, and the user will already be able to see their selection as chips below the filter itself.

 <img src="./img/suggested-checkbox.png" alt="Example for using a checkbox select" />

-**Use multiple select when:**
-* Horizontal space is not limited.
-* It is useful for the user to see their selections from the toggle itself.
-* In a form, where a user may benefit from being able to quickly scan their inputs before submitting.

 <img src="./img/suggested-multiselect.png" alt="Example for using a multiple select inside a form" width="518"/>